To the Inhabitants of America: The letter

 To explain and justify his actions, Arnold wrote an open letter dated October 7, 1780 that was published on October 11 in New York by the Royal Gazette.
 This letter to "The Inhabitants of America" outlined what Arnold saw as the corruption, lies, and tyranny of the Second Continental Congress and the Patriot leadership.

 Arnold said in the letter that he supported the War of Independence to get a redress of grievances.
-But he argued that once Great Britain granted the redress, there was no reason to continue the war.
-Arnold believed this had been achieved when the British Government offered terms for peace.
-So he encouraged Americans to reject the Declaration of Independence and return to the British Empire.
+However, he argued that once Great Britain granted the redress, there was no reason to continue the war.
+Arnold believed this had been achieved when the British government offered terms for peace.
+Thus, he encouraged Americans to reject the Declaration of Independence and return to the British Empire.

 Arnold also objected to the Americans' alliance with France.
-He thought France was too weak to establish America's independence.
+He thought France was too weak to establish the independence of the United States.
 He depicted Catholic France as "the enemy of the Protestant faith" and accused France of speaking of liberty while holding its people in bondage.

 In his argument, Arnold made a plea to the "common sense" of this action.
-His choice of words alluded to Thomas Paine's pamphlet, Common Sense, which had been circulating in America since 1776.
+His choice of words alluded to Thomas Paine's pamphlet, Common Sense, which had been circulating in the United States since 1776.

 Arnold was living in British-controlled New York when his letter was published and he had been given a commission as a British officer.
-The letter "To the Inhabitants of America" was the first in a series of letters directed at different groups in America.
+The letter "To the Inhabitants of America" was the first in a series of letters directed at different groups in the United States.
 He followed it with "A Proclamation to the Officers and Soldiers of the Continental Army" dated October 20, 1780.
 These letters essentially echoed common Loyalist opinion.

 American reactions

 Many New England newspapers published responses to Arnold's letter.
-The Connecticut Courant published a response by Noah Webster that answered Arnold with "patriotic ardor."
+The Connecticut Courant published a response by Noah Webster that answered Arnold with "patriotic ardor".
 The normally even-tempered Washington's reaction to Arnold's treason was very bitter; he saw Arnold as villainous, misguided, and completely evil.